QuirkyCort/IoTy/README.md

 You'll need to setup your ESP32 with the IoTy firmware before using it with IoTy for the first time.
 This only need to be done once.

+If you are an educator, you may want to pre-setup your ESP32 for your students so that they can then program it through their webbrowser without having to install anything.

 ### 1) Install MicroPython

 Follow the instructions to here : https://docs.micropython.org/en/latest/esp32/tutorial/intro.html

 ### 2) Select a name

-Edit the file "_ioty_name" in the "public/firmware" folder to set the bluetooth name for your device.
+Edit the file "_ioty_name" in the "public/firmware" folder to set the name for your device.
 **Keep within 8 characters**.

 ### 3) Install pyboard